johanbove/johanbove.github.io/_posts/2015-06-09-gruntstheocketisclosederror.markdown

     $chcp 65001

 The other problem is related to Node's [nested node_modules](https://github.com/joyent/node/issues/6960) of [endless dependencies](https://github.com/npm/npm/issues/3697).
-It is possible that you end with too many nested folders which gets Windows OS stuck where it is not able to get through to all folders because of a 260 character path limit. :rolleyes:
+It is possible that you end with too many nested folders which gets Windows OS stuck where it is not able to get through to all folders because of a 260 character path limit. :unamused:

 To circumvent this you can [create a temporary drive assignment](http://stackoverflow.com/questions/21731066/too-long-paths-because-of-nested-node-dependencies) using the command ```subst``` from within half-way the nested folders.